 - And much more!

-So If you’re looking for a way to improve your quality management system, the DataMyte Digital Clipboard is the perfect solution.
-Try it today!
+So, If you’re looking for a way to improve your quality management system, the DataMyte Digital Clipboard is the perfect solution.
+Try it now!

-Though different in approach, both corrective and preventive action plans are important for any company using a Quality Management System.
+Though different in approach, corrective and preventive action plans are essential for any company using a Quality Management System.
 Incorporating both into your quality QMS will help ensure long-term success and customer satisfaction.
-So, with the DataMyte Digital Clipboard, implementing corrective and preventive actions has never been easier.
+With DATAMYTE, implementing corrective and preventive actions has never been easier.
+Get started today!